dankoroid/dankoroid-blog-github/notes/git-aliases-notes.md

 date: 2023-08-14
 ---

-TODO: write as actual gitconfig - so could be copied

-TODO: add description to each command

-TODO: review function declarations (via f(){} instead of !sh or !bash?)

 Here is the list of Git aliases that I found useful and have in my gitconfig (located under `/%User%/.gitconfig` on Windows):

 ```